 The real answer to why we use the entire track width is that it makes better use of a key fact about most, but not all, cars.
 This means that the blue path is not necessarily faster for all cars, just the ones we autocrossers usually drive.

-The reason is that most cars are significantly limited in forward acceleration as compared to braking and lateral acceleration.
-Even for a high-powered car like an A-Street Corvette (the most popular at this time being the sixth-generation Z06 model or C6Z06 for short), the forward acceleration at autocross speeds in 2nd gear is only slightly more than 0.6G.
-The average peak lateral acceleration is over 1.2G and braking is a little less than 1.0G, according to the data I’ve seen.
+This key fact is that most cars are significantly limited in forward acceleration as compared to braking and lateral acceleration.
+Even for a high-powered car like an A-Street Corvette (the most popular at this time being the sixth-generation Z06 model or C6Z06 for short), the peak forward acceleration at autocross speeds in 2nd gear is only slightly more than 0.6G.
+The peak lateral acceleration is much, much higher at over 1.2G and braking is somewhere right around 1.0G, according to all the data I’ve seen.

 This means that such a car can theoretically “turn around” faster by turning rather than by braking and reversing in a straight line, even if it could reverse as fast as it could go forward.

-Therefore, if you autocross a powerful 4WD car on drag radials you may very well be correct in taking a significantly differently line than your 2WD competitors!
+Therefore, if you autocross a powerful and very light 4WD car on drag radials you may very well be correct in taking a significantly differently line than your 2WD competitors!

 To help illustrate all this, I’ve drawn Figure 2 with arrows to indicate the vector sum of the braking and lateral accelerations at various points along the blue spiral path.